FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/light_monitor.md

 'light _ monitor.log 'saves the output of' light _ monitor.sh'

-**You need to modify the path in the example based on the actual deployment.**
+**You need to modify the path in the example based on the actual deployment**

 ### docking alarm system